 For more information on heritage in Rossland, Please go to the following website:

-For more information about Heritage Conservation in British Columbia visit the Heritage Branch of the Ministry of Tourism, Culture and the Arts.
+For more information about Heritage Conservation in British Columbia visit the Heritage BC website.